Last Updated on

 When Should Pregnant Women Avoid Jamun?

-Jamuns are often collected by shaking trees and picking up from the ground.
-If the Jamuns are too damaged, is not fresh, or not packed properly, please do not consume it.
+Jamun is often collected by shaking trees and picked from the ground.
+If the jamun is too damaged, not fresh, or not packed properly, please do not consume it.

-We come across Jamuns growing on trees quite often in the park or in our backyard.
+We come across jamun growing on trees in our surroundings quite often.
 It might be tempting for you or your kids to pick these up and bring a few home.
 As pregnancy makes you vulnerable, you need to avoid anything that can cause too much damage.
-Here are some guidelines for selecting handpicked Jamuns for consumption during pregnancy-
+Here are some guidelines for selecting handpicked jamun for consumption during pregnancy.

-- Avoid damaged, deformed, discoloured or ‘odd-looking’ Jamun fruits.
+- Avoid damaged, deformed, discoloured, or ‘odd-looking’ jamun.

-- Do not buy Jamuns if they haven’t ripened or if they have a hard texture.
+- Do not buy this fruit if it hasn’t ripened or if it has a hard texture.

-- Jamuns have a short shelf-life of 2 days at room temperature.
-Make sure to pack them in holed polythene bags or net bags and refrigerate.
-Refrigeration extends their shelf life by up to two whole weeks.
+- Jamun has a short shelf-life of two days at room temperature.
+Make sure to pack them in mesh bags and refrigerate.
+Refrigeration extends its shelf life up to two weeks.

-A high nutrient profile, zero calories and packed with antioxidants and heart-healthy nutrients – this is what Jamun (‘Black Plum’) is all about.
-Pregnancy requires feeding yourself foods that provide nourishment to the little one, and if you’re watching your diet, then you may consider adding java plum during pregnancy to your meals before you’re expecting.
+A high nutrient profile, zero calories, and packed with antioxidants- jamun (black plum) is defined by these qualities.
+Pregnancy requires eating foods that provide nourishment to the little one, and if you have a disciplined diet, you can consider adding java plum to your meals during pregnancy.